-In God’s eyes, you are blessed.
+In God’s eyes, “blessed or cursed” is not in question.
+You are blessed!
 “Blessed” doesn’t mean you have no problems.
 No!
 Jesus said that as long as you lived in the world, there would be troubles to overcome, “but be of good cheer, I have overcome the world,” He said.
 (John 16:33) How can you “be of good cheer” amid trials?
 You need to define “blessing” like He does!
 You are blessed!
-Not problem-free – BLESSED.
+However, whether or not you think you are blessed or cursed matters too because whichever you believe will influence how you behave in the face of adverse circumstances.
+Notice I did not say you are problem-free – you are BLESSED.
 There is a difference!
 You are blessed with the uncommon, supernatural ability to overcome every trial you face.
 The world may try to “curse” you, but God says you are blessed!
 Whose report will you believe?

 God doesn’t perceive or define losing like you do, nor does He perceive or define death like you do; and He doesn’t perceive or define blessing like you do.